JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/comparisons/physics/physical_constants.md

 >Collection of fundamental physical constants with uncertainties.
 It supports arbitrary-precision constants.

 This is part of the [JuliaPhysics](https://github.com/JuliaPhysics) organization.
-It contains data from 3 datasets (2025-07-15) each as it's own submodule: `PhysicalConstants.CODATA2014`, `PhysicalConstants.CODATA2018`, `PhysicalConstants.CODATA2022`.
+It contains data from 3 datasets[^1] each as it's own submodule: `PhysicalConstants.CODATA2014`, `PhysicalConstants.CODATA2018`, `PhysicalConstants.CODATA2022`.

 List of constants 24: [CODATA2022](https://juliaphysics.github.io/PhysicalConstants.jl/dev/constants/).